gigamono/standards/README.md

 # SPECIFICATIONS & EXTENSIONS

-### Simplifying Extensions
+### Simplifying Plugins

-I'm simplifying extensions by making them have runnable logic.
+I'm simplifying plugins by making them have runnable logic.
 This should make it easier to create a flexible API.
-Also it allows extensions to make decisions at runtime about the final look of something.
+Also it allows plugins to make decisions at runtime about the final look of something.

 - Specification